All work

 Color palette and WCAG accessibility documentation

-A design system isn't a Figma library.
-It's organizational infrastructure.
-The version that survives — the version brand teams actually use five years later — is the one whose governance is as carefully designed as its components.
+A design system isn't just a few Figma asset libraries.
+It's organizational design infrastructure.
+The version that survives, the version brand teams actually use five years later, the one that surfaces insights with every quarterly report, is the one whose governance is as carefully designed as its components.

 This engagement is that work.
 Less visible than a single product launch.
-More valuable.
+But far more valuable as an enterprise cost-savings lever and GTM accelerator.

 Working through something similar?